Coronavirus Pandemic

 • If you think you may have the coronavirus, please contact our emergency assistance provider, First Assistance.
 They can provide guidance as to the next steps you can take.
 Will consider these claims on a case-by-case basis on the policy wording and your individual circumstances.

-• What if I am quarantined because of Coronavirus, either here or overseas?
+• What if I am quarantined because of Coronavirus?

 • If you are quarantined because of the Coronavirus in Australia/New Zealand and need to cancel your trip or make alternative travel arrangements, we are unlikely to be able to cover your costs due to the exclusion regarding pandemics and epidemics.
 You are however still entitled to lodge a claim, as all claims are assessed on a case-by-case basis.